 “Working farm dog” means a dog that is bred or trained to herd or protect livestock or poultry or to protect crops and that is used for those purposes and that is registered as a working farm dog.
 Municipalities may not prohibit or regulate a “working farm dog” barking and/or running at large, on the license holder’s property, in order to herd or protect livestock, poultry, or crops.

 A person may bring a licensed dog(s) into Vermont for a period not to exceed 90 days, provided the owner has a valid, current certificate of rabies vaccination.

 Municipal Clerk Reporting and Record Requirements

-- Provide a sworn statement regarding amount of money received and paid over by him or her to the town treasury
+- Provide a sworn statement regarding amount of money received and paid over by them to the town treasury.

 - A license is valid in any part of the state and may be transferred, provided the license is recorded by the municipal clerk where the dog or wolf-hybrid is currently being kept.

 - All dogs and wolf-hybrids over 3 months old must be vaccinated.

 - All vaccinations, including the initial vaccination, must use a U.S. Department of Agriculture-approved three-year rabies vaccine product.

 - All vaccinations must be conducted by a licensed veterinarian.

 - Every animal must receive a booster 9-12 months after initial vaccination.